ranjaykrishna/collage/README.md

 python collage.py -paper paper.pdf -num-pages 8
 ```

-Below are explanation for the
+Below are explanation for the parameters:
 ```
 -paper is the path to the pdf that you want to collage -num-pages is the number of pages to extract and collage